-Read about some of the the best restaurants at the lively Tel Aviv Port and the Namal market.
+Read about some of the the best restaurants at the lively Tel Aviv Port and the Namal market area.

-Hatachana, the renovated Old Train Station is well worth a visit and has some excellent restaurants.
+Hatachana, the renovated Old Train Station is well worth a visit and has some excellent food stalls and restaurants.

 With so many Israelis travelling to South American, its cuisine is especially popular in Israel.
 Here are some South American eateries in Tel Aviv.